 IBM Project Debater

 In all of these examples, we debated the merits and potential costs of artificial intelligence.
-But in February 2019, we had the ability to debate with artificial intelligence.
-In partnership with IBM, our host John Donvan moderated a unique debate between a world-class human debater and IBM's very own artificial intelligence system Project Debater.
+But in February of 2019, we had the ability to debate with artificial intelligence.
+In partnership with IBM, our host John Donvan moderated a first-of-its-kind debate between a world-class human debater and IBM's very own artificial intelligence system Project Debater.